Tom0126/CEPCEventDisplay/README.md

 Two running PyShow methods are provided here.

 	1. If you can open a gui window in your terminal, it is highly recomened using PyShow in this way.
-Don't forget to click "start".:
+You just need to input both of ecal and ahcal root file path, and don't forget to click "start" :

 		python AHCAL_ECAL_Mac.py